-- Hawthorn uses individual Health Plans for children with complex health needs to record important details about individual children's medical needs at school, their triggers, signs, symptoms, medication and other treatments.
+- Hawthorn uses individual Health Plans for pupils with complex health needs to record important details about individual pupil's medical needs at school, their triggers, signs, symptoms, medication and other treatments.
 Further documentation can be attached to the Individual Health Plan if required.
-Examples of complex health needs which may generate an Individual Health Plan following discussion with the school nurse, school and/or medical professionals include: - Diabetes - Gastrostomy feeds - Tracheostomy - Anaphylaxis - Central line or other long-term venous access - Severe asthma that has required a hospital admission within the last 12 months - Epilepsies with rescue medication (this list is not exhaustive but is a sample). - An Individual Health Plan will be drawn up by parents/carers, school staff and the school nurse or another medical professional, for example the child's diabetes nurse.
-The child will be involved as much as possible. - All parties involved in drawing up the plan will decide whether an - Individual Health Plan will be appropriate and proportionate, based on assessment of evidence. - The Individual Health Plan (IHP) may be initiated by a member of school staff (in consultation with the parent) or a healthcare professional involved in providing care to the child. - Where the child has a special educational need identified in a Statement or EHCP (Education, Health and Care Plan), the Individual Health Plan will be linked to or become part of that Statement or EHC Plan.
+Examples of complex health needs which may generate an Individual Health Plan following discussion with the school nurse, school and/or medical professionals include: - o Diabetes - Gastrostomy feeds - o Tracheostomy - o Anaphylaxis - o Central line or other long-term venous access - Severe asthma that has required a hospital admission within the last 12 months - Epilepsies with rescue medication - (this list is not exhaustive but is a sample). - An Individual Health Plan will be drawn up by Parents/Carers, school staff and the school nurse or another medical professional, for example the pupil's diabetes nurse.
+The pupil will be involved as much as possible. - All parties involved in drawing up the plan will decide whether an - Individual Health Plan will be appropriate and proportionate, based on assessment of evidence.

-- Where the child has SEN but does not have an EHC Plan or Statement, their Special Educational Needs will be mentioned on their Individual Health Plan. - The IHP will consider the following: - The medical condition, its triggers, signs, symptoms and treatments; - The pupil's resulting needs including medication (dose, side-effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and environmental issues e.g. crowded corridors, travel time between lessons; - Specific support for the pupil's educational, social and emotional needs - for example, how absences will be managed, counselling etc.; - The level of support needed and whether children can take responsibility for their own healthcare needs.
-If a child is selfmanaging their medication, this should be clearly stated with appropriate arrangements for monitoring; - Who will provide this support, their training needs, expectation of their role and confirmation of proficiency to provide support for the child's medical condition from a healthcare professional; and cover arrangements for when they are unavailable; - Who in the school needs to be aware of the child's condition and the support required; - Arrangements for written permission from parents and the Head Teacher for medication to be administered by a member of staff, or self-administered by the pupil during school hours; - Separate arrangements or procedures required for school trips or required for school trips and activities outside the school day; - Where confidentiality issues are raised by the parent/child, the designated individuals to be entrusted with information about the child's condition; - What to do in an emergency, including whom to contact, and contingency arrangements.
+- The Individual Health Plan (IHP) may be initiated by a member of school staff (in consultation with the Parent/Carer) or a healthcare professional involved in providing care to the pupil. - Where the pupil has a special educational need identified in an EHCP (Education, Health and Care Plan), the Individual Health Plan will be linked to or become part of that EHCP. - Where the child has SEN but does not have an EHCP, they will be mentioned on their Individual Health Plan. - The IHP will consider the following: - The medical condition, its triggers, signs, symptoms and treatments; - The pupil's resulting needs including medication (dose, side-effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and environmental issues e.g. crowded corridors, travel time between lessons; - Specific support for the pupil's educational, social and emotional needs for example, how absences will be managed, counselling etc.; - The level of support needed and whether pupils can take responsibility for their own healthcare needs.
+If a pupil is self-managing their medication, this should be clearly stated with appropriate arrangements for monitoring; - Who will provide this support, their training needs, expectation of their role and confirmation of proficiency to provide support for the child's medical condition from a healthcare professional; and cover arrangements for when they are unavailable; - Who in the school needs to be aware of the pupil's condition and the support required; - Arrangements for written permission from Parent/Carers and the Head Teacher for medication to be administered by a member of staff, or selfadministered by the pupil during school hours; - Separate arrangements or procedures required for school trips or required for school trips and activities outside the school day; - Where confidentiality issues are raised by the parent/child, the designated individuals to be entrusted with information about the pupil's condition; - What to do in an emergency, including whom to contact, and contingency arrangements.